mkikets99/CAHBotDatabase/packs/en/disgdeck/README.md

 | Hey, boot!
 What happened to your fucking face?!? | 1 |
 | Honor those lost at sea.
 Seriously, pause the game and raise your glasses for those who unknowingly made their final voyage. | 1 |
 | Honor, Courage, Commitment, and _: The Newest Marine Corps Value. | 1 |
-| How to be a Marine Recruiter:
-- Lie to dumb kids;
+| How to be a Marine Recruiter:- Lie to dumb kids;
 - Have sex with dumb kids;
 - _. | 1 |
 | I don't care what your team leader says, _ is not an excuse for being drunk on duty! | 1 |